cossacklabs/product-docs/content/acra/security-controls/sql-prepared-statements/_index.md

 PREPARE fooplan (int, text, bool, numeric) AS INSERT INTO foo VALUES($1, $2, $3, $4);
 ```

-AcraServer will detect the prepared statement query and store it destructed for further processing.
+AcraServer will detect the prepared statement query and store it decomposed for further processing.

 For Execute query like: